 Chapter 8.

-Mikva Dreams: Mierle
+Mikva Dreams: Mierle Laderman-Ukeles

-The “maintenance art” created by Mierle (b.
+The “maintenance art” created by Mierle Laderman-Ukeles (b.
 1939) in the 1970s and 80s—in which she performed maintenance tasks as works of art—dealt with institutional critique and the subversion of accepted norms regarding private and public spaces.
 Alongside these works, for which she is best known, the artist also related to her own Orthodox Jewish world by bringing the ritual of Jewish Women’s immersion in the mikva (ritual bath) into the art world.
-This essay examines the mikva works of , which have remained unrecognized by the art world, in light of the American feminist spirituality movement that emerged during those decades, and in relation to her canonical maintenance art.
-By investigating ’s feminist Jewish art from the 1970s and 1980s against the background of her maintenance art from the same period, I argue that along with reclaiming Jewish women’s rituals, she also offered a critique of the Orthodox Jewish world.
-At the crucial moment of the second wave of the feminist movement in the United States, ’s reclaiming of women’s rituals constituted a powerful call for women to be “reborn” as Jewish feminists.
+This essay examines the mikva works of Laderman-Ukeles, which have remained unrecognized by the art world, in light of the American feminist spirituality movement that emerged during those decades, and in relation to her canonical maintenance art.
+By investigating Laderman-Ukeles’s feminist Jewish art from the 1970s and 1980s against the background of her maintenance art from the same period, I argue that along with reclaiming Jewish women’s rituals, she also offered a critique of the Orthodox Jewish world.
+At the crucial moment of the second wave of the feminist movement in the United States, Laderman-Ukeles’s reclaiming of women’s rituals constituted a powerful call for women to be “reborn” as Jewish feminists.

-The Reception of ’s Jewish Art and her Maintenance Art
+The Reception of Laderman-Ukeles’s Jewish Art and her Maintenance Art

-is one of the only Orthodox Jewish artists who was active in the feminist art movement in the United States during the 1970s.
+Laderman-Ukeles is one of the only Orthodox Jewish artists who was active in the feminist art movement in the United States during the 1970s.
 Most of her work focused on creating public and environmental art, and she became a prominent figure in the American art world due to her maintenance art.
 Although her main focus in the 1970s and 1980s was on conceptual environmental art (eco-feminist art), some of her works during those years dealt with the mikva .
 Her maintenance art and her “Jewish” art were received very differently in the American art world: whereas the first was exhibited in major art institutions and became part of the American and feminist art canon, her Jewish art, created in the same time period, did not have a broad impact and has been the subject of little critical study.

-The exclusion of art that concerns religion, which is characteristic of the American art world, might account for the fact that while her maintenance art garnered institutional recognition, ’s Jewish art did not.
+The exclusion of art that concerns religion, which is characteristic of the American art world, might account for the fact that while her maintenance art garnered institutional recognition, Laderman-Ukeles’s Jewish art did not.
 Samantha Baskind investigated the reception of notable American Jewish artists in the US and found that works by them which did not explicitly deal with subjects from the Jewish world were accepted into the canon of American art, while works dealing with their Jewish identity and sensibility were excluded from it.
 Baskind’s findings are illuminated by Sally M. Promey’s claim that until the 1990s, the American art world was controlled by the modern secularization thesis, and art with religious content was therefore expelled from it.
 Furthermore, Promey showed that until the 1990s, religion-centric art was discussed in scholarly studies only when it could be classified in secular terms.
 In 2004, art scholar James Elkins published his book On the Strange Place of Religion in Contemporary Art, in which he directly pointed to the exclusion and repression of the link between art and religion in contemporary art discourse.
 However, this state of affairs shifted slightly over time, as art scholars began to explore the connection between art and religion.
 Promey herself indicated that since the 1990s, more discussion has been dedicated to religion in studies on American art.